4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 <strong>Key Takeaways</strong><br>
 &#8226; Understand the differences between the heap space and stack memory.<br>
 &#8226; Visualise the runtime activity of the stack memory.<br>
-&#8226; Understand how the stack memory and heap space communicate with each other.<br>
+&#8226; Understand how the heap and stack communicate with each other.<br>

 <br>
 <h4>How does the JVM store our Objects?</h4>